Skip to main content

 The future of telehealth in nursing continues to evolve.
 While the benefits of telehealth are many, there are still challenges to implementing telemedicine more widely.

-The outbreak of the COVID-19 virus, however, has pushed providers, insurers and policy makers to accelerate the integration of telehealth into medical care, said Wilson.
+The outbreak of the COVID-19 virus, however, pushed providers, insurers and policy makers to accelerate the integration of telehealth into medical care, according to Bechok.

-Telemedicine allows healthcare providers to triage COVID-19 patients before they arrive in-person, makes it easier to keep coronavirus patients isolated and allows for more at-home care for patients with less serious symptoms, reducing the strain on hospital systems.
+Telemedicine allowed healthcare providers to triage COVID-19 patients before they arrived in-person, making it easier to keep coronavirus patients isolated and allowed for more at-home care for patients with less serious symptoms, reducing the strain on hospital systems.

 Explore more content like this article